Emmanuelle Guyon, the mirror of your emotions

 Japanese geisha with her fan.

-Traditionally, you can find two types of fans: the “uchiwa” which is a fan in a round, oval or square shape with a fixed handle.
-The “sensu” or “ogi” is a foldable fan which was invented in the 7th century.
-A peasant would have been inspired by staring at the wings of a bat.
+Traditionally, there are two types of fans: the *uchiwa*, which is oval, round, or square in shape with a fixed handle, and the *sensu* or *ôgi*, a folding fan invented in the 7th century.
+According to legend, the concept of the *sensu* was inspired by a peasant who observed the wings of bats.

 japanese fan earrings